MfsGame/The-Long-Drive-Fixes/README.txt

 to fix 13 classes of performance bugs in The Long Drive.
 Tested on build "2024.11.26b_test" (Steam beta channel).
 42 method patches in total.
-Should also work on the stable branch and most future versions, since the patches target well-named methods that change rarely.
+Should also work on the stable branch and most future versions (if there are any), since the patches target well-named methods that change rarely.

 Highlights of what it fixes: